satfra/DiFfRG_current/README.md

 ## Configuration files

-A DiFfRG simulation requires you to provide a valid `parameters.json` file in the execution path, or alternatively provide another JSON-file using the `-p` flag (see below).
+A DiFfRG simulation requires you to provide a valid `parameters.json` or `parameters.toml` file in the execution path, or alternatively provide another JSON/TOML-file using the `-p` flag (see below).

 To generate a "stock" `parameters.json` in the current folder, you can call any DiFfRG application as
 ```bash